ryuji-konishi/AplacChat/frontend/README Setup chat-frontend on AWS EC2.md

 Now you can see '502 Bad Gateway' when you access to your EC2 instance domain URL with web browser.
 This means the web server is running.

 ### 3. Setup Database
-Currently we use MariaDB as the main database of the app.
-Follow the instructions in (this document)(README%20Setup%20MariaDB%20on%20AWS%20EC2.md) to set up MariaDB.
+Currently SQLite3 is used as the main database of the app.
+SQLite comes as default in the Amazon EC2 AMI used.

 ### 4. Change user
 ```